MetPX/sarrac/README.rst

 url:
   just print out the retrieval urls, rather than the entire message

-There is also an LD_PRELOAD shim library. (libsrshim.c) that uses the posting API, this is to be used in `very high volume use cases <https://github.com/MetPX/sarracenia/blob/master/doc/hpc_mirroring_use_case.rst>`_
+There is also an LD_PRELOAD shim library. (libsr3shim.c) that uses the posting API, this is to be used in `very high volume use cases <https://github.com/MetPX/sarracenia/blob/master/doc/hpc_mirroring_use_case.rst>`_

 Sample usage::

    export SR_POST_CONFIG="mypost"
-   export LD_PRELOAD=`pwd`/libsrshim.so.1.0.0
+   export LD_PRELOAD=`pwd`/libsr3shim.so.1.0.0
    #export SR_POST_READS=true
    #export SR_SHIMDEBUG=true

-   cp libsrshim.c ~/test/hoho_my_darling.txt
+   cp libsr3shim.c ~/test/hoho_my_darling.txt
    ln -s hoho haha
    rm haha

-With the SR_POST_CONFIG set to "mypost", The libsrshim library will look in ~/.config/sarra/post/  for "mypost.conf."
+With the SR_POST_CONFIG set to "mypost", The libsr3shim library will look in ~/.config/sarra/post/  for "mypost.conf."
 With the LD_PRELOAD set to use the library, processes that run will call functions like 'close' that are in the shim library, and the shim library will apply the "mypost.conf" configuration